pelgraine/Meck-P4/README.md

 An **Overwrite oldest when full** toggle decides what happens when the contacts table reaches its 2,000-entry limit.

+To delete **every** contact at once — favourites and custom paths included, along with the direct-message history, while channel messages are kept — use **Settings > Experimental Features > Delete all contacts**.
+A confirmation card states exactly what goes, and the device restarts when the purge finishes.

 To add a contact that hasn’t broadcast an advert recently (so it’s not in your auto-add list), use the **Discover** screen below to send an active discovery probe and add the node from the response.
 This is the easiest way to pick up a nearby repeater you’ve just brought online or one whose advert your device missed.